Hinton, Alberta: Newspapers

 Hinton no longer has a local paper.
-The Hinton Voice, an independent newspaper that started up in June 2009, printed its last issue on August 28, 2025.
-Hinton also had a weekly tabloid-format newspaper called the Hinton Parklander, which was founded in 1955 and printed its final issue on January 13, 2020.
+The Hinton Voice, an independent newspaper that started in June 2009, printed its last issue on 28 August 2025.
+Hinton also had a weekly tabloid-format newspaper called the Hinton Parklander, which printed its final issue on 13 January 2020.
+The Parklander had published continuously since August 18, 1955, at first as the Hinton Herald.
+As it changed ownership, it also changed its name to Hinton Herald Parklander, Herald Parklander, and finally just the Parklander in 1976.